MarkKoz/tweet-pnd/README.md

 > **Note**: All strings, with the exceptions of authentication credentials, `user`, `search_term`, and `tesseract_cmd`, must be completely lower case.

+* `search_currency_name` - `true` to include currency names (in addition to ticker symbols) in the regular expression used to search for a currency in the OCR result text; `false` to only include currency ticker symbols.
 * `tesseract_cmd` - Path to the tesseract binary; ignored if empty.
 Unnecessary if it is in the system's `PATH`.
 Backslashes must be escaped with another backslash.